 6.1 General

-Unless otherwise stated, the conducted transmitter characteristics are specified at the antenna connector for repeater type 1-C and NCR type 1-C configuration, and at the individual or groups of TAB connectors at the transceiver array boundary for NCR type 1-H configuration in normal operating conditions.
+Unless otherwise stated, the conducted characteristics are specified at the antenna connector for repeater type 1-C and NCR type 1-C configuration, and at the individual or groups of TAB connectors at the transceiver array boundary for NCR type 1-H configuration in normal operating conditions.

 Requirements apply in both DL and UL.